chalonlubin/friender-frontend/README.md

 # Friender

-Tinder like full-stack friend matching application.
+Friender is a Tinder like full-stack friend matching application, where users can register, login, swipe and view their matches.

 [Backend repo](https://github.com/chalonlubin/friender-backend)